You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 CONTACT DIRECTLY: threetimesbad[at] gmail[dot]com // GO TO OUR WEB SITE TO STREAM OUR NEWEST RECORDINGS: http://threetimesbad.com THREE TIMES BAD is “a hot new San Francisco string [band] born from the soundtrack to the critically acclaimed, transmedia novel badbadbad” (Hood River News) by bandleader Jesus Angel Garcia.
 The group plays “dirty American roots music” (The Register-Guard).
-Think: “Epic moustaches and bent bluegrass” (The Source Weekly), backporch blues and outlaw country, hillbilly swing and Appalachian rags, Gypsy jazz, freak preachery, murder ballads, honkytonk, folk punk, story songs, and hot singalongs.
+Think: “Epic moustaches and bent bluegrass” (The Source Weekly), backalley blues, outlaw country, hillbilly swing, Appalachian rags, Gypsy jazz, old-time gospel, murder ballads, honkytonk, folk punk, story songs, and hot singalongs.

-On the band's debut CD, AMERICAN SOJOURN (released May 17th), many of the lyrics come directly from scenes in the novel, which trains its high beams on 21st century Americana, where sex, God and rock ‘n’ roll meet the social web.
+Many of the lyrics on AMERICAN SOJOURN come directly from scenes in the novel, which trains its high beams on 21st century Americana, where sex, God and rock ‘n’ roll meet the social web.
 In his five-star review of the book, James Greer (Guided by Voices) said, “Garcia aims to unsettle your assumptions about class, about gender, about sex, about religion, about identity: in short, about yourself, and what it means to be human in an inhuman world.”
 Three Times Bad carries on this artistic exploration with a Southern Gothic approach to songwriting and dynamic live performances in the family of the Devil Makes Three and Old Crow Medicine Show.

-Led by unrepentant freak preacher Jesus Angel (on acoustic geetar, banjo and lead vocals), the Three Times Bad collective performs in various core configurations, from quartet to duo, and often welcomes guest players on the stage.
-The current lineup features virtuoso mandolinist Thomas Romero, upright bassist Megan McDevitt, and fiddler Jean-Pierre Duboucheron.
-In the great American folk tradition, everyone in the group sings.
+Led by unrepentant freak preacher/transmedia artist Jesus Angel (on acoustic guitar, banjo, and lead vocals), the THREE TIMES BAD collective performs in various configurations, from quartet to duo, and often welcomes guest players on the stage.
+The current core bandmates include virtuosic mandolinist Doubting Thomas Romero, French Gypsy fiddler St. Jean-Pierre Duboucheron, upright bassist St. Megan McDevitt, and American Heartland fiddler St. Claire Grinton.
+In the great American roots tradition, everyone in the group sings.

-Although relatively new on the scene, Three Times Bad is quickly making a name for itself, gigging regularly all over Northern California.
-The band has also played festivals in Humboldt, Long Beach, Yakima, and Coupeville, and successfully toured the Pacific Northwest four times, performing with Sinferno Cabaret, Samuel James, Renegade Stringband, McCoy Tyler Band, and many others.
+Although relatively new on the scene, Three Times Bad has quickly made a name for itself, gigging regularly all over Northern California.
+The band has appearead at festivals in San Francisco, Oakland, Humboldt, Long Beach, Bend, Yakima, and Coupeville, and successfully toured the Pacific Northwest five times, performing with Sinferno Cabaret, Samuel James, Renegade Stringband, McCoy Tyler Band, and many others.
 At the 2013 Ink n Iron Festival (with headliner Iggy & the Stooges), the group shared a sweet side stage with Rev. Peyton's Big Damn Band, and in its two appearances at the Humboldt Hills Hoedown, the band opened for world-class roots combos like Hellbound Glory, the Brothers Comatose, the Pine Box Boys, Hillstomp, Hot Buttered Rum, Dead Winter Carpenters, and Polecat.

-Some venues the band has played: The Queen Mary (Ink n Iron Fest), Great American Music Hall, Slim’s, Bottom of the Hill, The New Parish, Brick & Mortar Music Hall, Café du Nord, Dante’s Inferno, Mateel Community Center (Humboldt Hills Hoedown), Yakima Folklife Fest, Coupeville Arts Fest, Place for Sustainable Living, Evergreen Lodge, Yosemite Bug Mountain Resort, Sam Bond’s Garage, The Horned Hand, Aubergine After Dark, Caspar Inn, Berryessa Brewing Co., Russian River Brewery, Six Rivers Brewery, Ukiah Brewing Company, Gilbert Cellars Tasting Room, The Laurel Thirst, Center for New Music, Hotel Utah, Elbo Room, Starry Plough, Milk Bar, Brotzeit Biergarten, Cafe Royale, Viracocha, Awaken Cafe, Actual Café, Trillium Cafe, Alberta Street Pub, Frog & Peach Pub, Green Frog Acoustic Tavern, Skyway Bar, Der Hinterhof, Backstage Lounge at the Rio Theater, Red Rock Coffee, Forbidden Island Tiki Bar, Grant & Green Saloon, Bayview Boat Club, Off the Grid @ Fort Mason/Proxy/McCoppin/Berkeley/Belmont & Hayward, The Layover, The Riptide, Surf Spot, Club Paradiso, University of San Francisco’s Lone Mountain Theater.
+Here are some venues the band has played: The Queen Mary (Ink n Iron Fest), Great American Music Hall, Slim’s, Bottom of the Hill, The New Parish, Brick & Mortar Music Hall, Café du Nord, Dante’s Inferno, Mateel Community Center (Humboldt Hills Hoedown), Yakima Folklife Fest, Coupeville Arts Fest, Place for Sustainable Living, Evergreen Lodge, Yosemite Bug Mountain Resort, The Hideout Saloon, El Cid, TRiP, Sam Bond’s Garage, The Horned Hand, Aubergine After Dark, Caspar Inn, Pacific Coast Brewery, Berryessa Brewing Co., Russian River Brewery, Six Rivers Brewery, Ukiah Brewing Company, Paso Robles Pour House, Gilbert Cellars Tasting Room, The Laurel Thirst, Center for New Music, Hotel Utah, Elbo Room, Starry Plough, Milk Bar, Brotzeit Biergarten, Cafe Royale, Viracocha, Awaken Cafe, Actual Café, Trillium Cafe, Alberta Street Pub, Frog & Peach Pub, Green Frog Acoustic Tavern, Top of the Notch, McMenamin's Old Church & Pub, McMenamin's White Eagle Saloon, McMenamin's Boon's Treasury, Skyway Bar, Der Hinterhof, Backstage Lounge at the Rio Theater, Red Rock Coffee, Forbidden Island Tiki Bar, Grant & Green Saloon, Bayview Boat Club, Off the Grid @ Fort Mason/Proxy/McCoppin/Berkeley/Belmont & Hayward, The Layover, The Riptide, Surf Spot, Club Paradiso, University of San Francisco’s Lone Mountain Theater.